MELISSA BLOCK, HOST:

 The Vatican has clamped down on the largest group of Catholic nuns in the U.S., citing what it calls grave concerns about serious doctrinal problems.
 The Holy See says the Leadership Conference of Women Religious, or LCWR, has promoted radical feminist themes incompatible with the Catholic faith in some programs.
 And it has named an archbishop to oversee the nuns and approve their work.
 In a statement, the LCWR says it is stunned by the Vatican's conclusions and will prepare a response.

 We reached Sister Simone Campbell for her reaction.
-She heads NETWORK, a Catholic social Justice lobby that works with the LCWR and is named in the Vatican's report.
+She heads NETWORK, a Catholic social-justice lobby that works with the LCWR and is named in the Vatican's report.

 SISTER SIMONE CAMPBELL: Quite frankly, it's very visceral.
 It's like a sock in the stomach.
 I wish I knew what was in their brains.
 I don't know.
 But it looks like from the outside that they are not used to strong women who took the urging of Pope Pius XII very seriously.
-Pope Pius XII urged women religious, way before I was in the community, to be educated in theology, to get educated in advanced degrees.
+Pope Pius XII urged women religious - way before I was in the community - to be educated in theology, to get educated in advanced degrees.

-BLOCK: Sister Campbell, the Vatican seems to be saying in this document that these strong women that you're talking about are at odds with church on some very basic issues.
+BLOCK: Sister Campbell, the Vatican seems to be saying in this document that these strong women that you're talking about are at odds with the church on some very basic issues.
 It says that the women's group is silent on the right to life, from conception to natural death.
-It also mentions LCWR's positions on ministering to homosexuals and the ordination of women - big issues for the church.
+It also mentions LCWR's positions on ministering to homosexuals, and the ordination of women - big issues for the church.

 BLOCK: Do you think there is a fundamental gap between the Vatican and the nuns' group on those issues?